Why do people fill in surveys?

 Why don’t prize draws work all that well as incentives?
 Because of:

-• Trust: people aren’t convinced the prize will really be awarded
+- Trust: people aren’t convinced the prize will really be awarded.

-• Effort: a draw, especially a very valuable draw, can make it seem like the survey will be harder work
+- Effort: a draw, especially a very valuable draw, can make it seem like the survey will be harder work.

-• Reward: even if people believe the prize will be awarded, most of them don’t expect to win so there is no perceived reward.
+- Reward: even if people believe the prize will be awarded, most of them don’t expect to win so there is no perceived reward.

-New evidence confirms that immediate payments can help
+Evidence confirms that immediate payments can help

-Their experiment looked at a survey of U.S. veterans.
-They pointed out: “Veterans may be reluctant to participate in a government survey because of concerns about divulging private information about sensitive topics.
+“Veterans may be reluctant to participate in a government survey because of concerns about divulging private information about sensitive topics.
 Anecdotal information suggests that some veterans may be reluctant to participate in health surveys because they don’t wish to have their government benefits or security clearances adversely affected.
 A further issue is that veterans are often invited to participate in health surveys and some veterans may be experiencing “survey fatigue.”
 On the other hand, veterans may wish to participate in a survey on veteran health topics because they believe the topic is important or they are altruistic”.

 The researchers sent the same survey to balanced probability samples of US veterans.
 Some of them got just a mailed survey; some got a $5 bill with the survey; some were promised $5 reward for filling in the survey (and did indeed receive it).
 Respondents could send back a completed paper survey or do an equivalent survey online.